 Develop a Process

-An effective collaboration platform should also share data between systems so team members can access it and use it, whether they are used to working in a service desk, monitoring system, incident management system, or other tool.
-If team members have to access information from a system they don’t ordinarily use, the process will slow.
+An effective collaboration platform should also share data between systems so team members can access it and use it, whether they are used to working in a service desk, monitoring system, incident management system, or another tool.
+If team members must access information from a system they don’t ordinarily use, the process will slow.
 Experts suggest the following steps also be included in your major incident workflow:

 - Notify all stakeholders of the situation and offer regular updates.

 - Put temporary and/or permanent fixes in place.